 - (a) assumes obligations to the relevant Cardholder, which obligations are in the first instance discharged on its behalf by an Acquirer; and - (b) engages, directly or indirectly, in Interchange Activity with that Acquirer as a result.

-"Issuer Authentication" [Deleted]
+"Issuer Authentication" [Deleted] Deleted effective 1.01.20

 "Issuer Fraud Rate" means the aggregate of Fraudulent Transactions as calculated in accordance with the IAC Code Set Volume 7 (Card Not Present Code), clause 3.1.1.